MEXT Scholarship Program

 Scholarship Duration

 *The scholarship period includes a one-year intensive preparatory course in the Japanese language and other necessary subjects at an institution designated by MEXT.
-Exemption may be possible.
+Exemption may be possible by applying for direct placement.

 Eligibility Criteria

-- Must have completed 12 years of education or a program the equivalent of Japanese Senior High School by March 2021;
+• Have completed at least 12 years of education or a program the equivalent of Japanese Senior High School by March 2026;

 University Placement